Explore Paris | 21-day Small Group Tour Exploring Parisian Life

 Enjoy Odyssey's long stay city tours

-This is one of Odyssey's specialty long-stay tours, which allow our clients to live like locals in some of the great cities of the world.
+This trip to Paris is one of Odyssey's specialty long-stay city tours, which allow our clients to live like locals in some of the great cities of the world.
 Our in-depth focus was inspired by Ina Caro's book, Paris to the Past: Traveling Through French History by Train, which inspired our first French History by Rail tour in 2012.

 Since that first long-stay tour, we have added the following cities to our list: